hushidong/OpponentRecognitionStablefeatures/README.md

 1000| 0.071428575| 0.309523821| 0.859523833| 0.142857149
 3000| 0.071428575| 0.157142863| 0.200000003| 0.942857146

-where, Ngtr is the Ng used for training, Ngtt is the Ng used for test.
+where, Ngtr is the Ng used for training (i.e. the recogizer is trained with the each feature record is  extracted from Ngtr games), Ngtt is the Ng used for test (i.e. the test data that each feature record is extracted from Ngtt games)

 Table. recognition accuracy with the first 6 features: